 Moved by the images of suffering, Sally Becker set off to the war torn region of Bosnia-Herzegovina determined to try and help.
-The country was in the midst of civil war and people who had previously lived side by side in peace were killing each other.
-With the land divided along ethnic lines, Croats and Muslims were fighting for control of Mostar, a city which had once been a popular tourist destination.
+The country was in the midst of civil war and Croats and Muslims were fighting for control of Mostar, a city which had once been a popular tourist destination.
 50,000 people were trapped on the east side of the city, crammed into an area just twenty miles long.
 There was no electricity and very little food and the area was constantly targeted by snipers and rocket propelled grenades.
 No one could get in or out and people were dying for want of the most basic medical supplies.

 Sally began by delivering aid to west Mostar and soon became a familiar sight as she drove in and out of the city in an old Renault 4.
 When she was asked to help a child trapped on the east side of the river she drove an ambulance across the front line and evacuated all the wounded children and their mothers.
 The mission was successful and Sally was dubbed the Angel of Mostar.
 She continued her missions throughout the war, bringing humanitarian aid to besieged areas and evacuating the wounded from all sides.

-In July 2012 Sally carried the Olympic Flag alongside Mohammed Ali and Ban-Ki Moon at the Opening Ceremony of the London Olympic Games.
+In July 2012 Sally carried the Olympic flag for Peace and Justice alongside Mohammed Ali and Ban Ki-moon at the Opening Ceremony of the London Olympic Games.

 Sally is a Goodwill Ambassador for Children of Peace and Director of their Youth Ambassador Programme.
 She is also a member of the Advisory Board of the Humanitarian Intervention Centre and a Patron of Tell Mama UK.
 Her book Sunflowers and Snipers was published in 2012 by The History Press.